derthadams/IMDb-to-neo4j/README.md

     python3 scrape_name_list.py

-Next you'll get the prompt

-    Number of rows to skip:

-After you enter the number of rows the script will launch Chrome, log in to your IMDb account and load the IMDb home page.
+The script will launch Chrome, log in to your IMDb account and load the IMDb home page.

 In the console, you'll see